 Brownies with Salted Tahini Buttercream

 Guys, I have a problem.
-I’m pretty sure I have a legitimate addiction… to tehina.
+I’m pretty sure I have a legitimate addiction… to tahini.
 I can’t quit it.

-All summer long, I grilled chicken and covered it in a tehina marinade.
-This sweet potato kale chickpea bowl, covered with a tehina sauce, is one of my favorite winter dishes.
-I have literally had multiple dreams about the tehina shake from Goldie.
+All summer long, I grilled chicken and covered it in a tahini marinade.
+This sweet potato kale chickpea bowl, covered with tahini sauce, is one of my favorite winter dishes.
+I have literally had multiple dreams about the tehina shake from Goldie (homeade version of the tahini shakes!).

 And I have now made this salted tahini buttercream three times in a row, and smother everything I can with it (or uh, eat it out of the bowl with a spoon).

 Let’s back up a second, and talk about tehina/tahini.
 Same thing, different name.
-Tehina/tahini is a paste made from ground up toasted sesame seeds.
+Tahini is a paste made from ground toasted sesame seeds.
 Think peanut butter, except made from sesame seeds, rather than peanuts.

 Here in the U.S., we usually call it tahini, but in Israel and other parts of the Middle East, it’s known as tehina.